 Pretend you have a project.

-I remember when i was just starting out there was this guy at a studio i worked at who kept giving me After effects jobs.
-I could do them, i had the skills, but it wasn’t really my specialty, i was always a 3D guy.
-That’s what i did well, thats why i charged more.
-In after effects i worked slower than most people and really wasn’t that good.
+One of my biggest “Aha” moments was when I was just starting out.
+There was this guy at a studio I freelanced with who kept giving me After effects jobs.
+I could do them, I had the skills, but it wasn’t really my specialty, I was always a 3D guy.
+That’s what I did well, that’s why I charged more.
+In after effects I worked slower than most people and really wasn’t that good.
 But yet this guy just kept giving me after effects jobs.
-So one day i asked him: “why do you keep giving me these jobs?
-I’ m sure there is someone who does this better than me, and cheaper” and his answer really changed the way i think about everything, he said “Because i like drinking with you, and if you have more jobs, we can go drink together more”.
-At first i was like: “awesome”, but then it dawned on me, how many jobs do i miss out on, because someone likes to drink with someone else, or plays golf with them, or has kids go to the same school.
-It has so much less to do with how good i am at what i do than i thought.
+So one day I asked him: “why do you keep giving me these jobs?
+I’ m sure there is someone who does this better and cheaper than me” and his answer really changed the way I think about everything, he said “Because I like drinking with you, and if you have more jobs, we can go drink together more”.
+At first I was like: “Awesome!”, but then it dawned on me.
+How many jobs do I miss out on, because someone likes to drink with someone else? or plays golf with them? or has kids go to the same school?
+It has so much less to do with how good I am at what I do than I thought.
 To me it was a revelation.